CSfufu/VidSketch/README.md

 To get started with VidSketch, you'll need to download both the pretrained model weights and the training data.
 These resources are essential for running the inference and training processes effectively.

-#### Weights

-- **Pretrained Weights**: The pretrained weights are based on a high-quality model trained on a small, categorized video dataset.
-These weights are necessary for generating the first frame or initializing the video generation process.
-You can download the pretrained weights from our [Google Drive link](https://drive.google.com/drive/folders/1OPGiS5hzGLo8j3FFP-p9aVFlox91dYvC?usp=drive_link).

-- **Fine-tuned Weights**: If you wish to fine-tune the model on your own dataset, we provide fine-tuned weights that have been optimized using techniques like Direct Policy Optimization (DPO).
-Fine-tuning allows the model to generate more specialized videos based on your specific needs.
-You can download these weights from the same [Google Drive link](https://drive.google.com/drive/folders/1OPGiS5hzGLo8j3FFP-p9aVFlox91dYvC?usp=drive_link).

-#### Data

-- **Training Data**: Our training data consists of high-quality, small-scale video datasets categorized by various actions (e.g., objects moving, people dancing, etc.).
-These datasets were specifically curated for use with VidSketch to help improve spatiotemporal consistency in generated videos.
-You can access the data from our [Google Drive link](https://drive.google.com/drive/folders/1OPGiS5hzGLo8j3FFP-p9aVFlox91dYvC?usp=drive_link) and [dataset](https://github.com/CSfufu/VidSketch/tree/main/sketch).

-- **Sketches and Prompts**: To generate your own videos, you will need a sequence of hand-drawn sketches along with simple text prompts.
-These sketches will serve as the foundation for the video, and the prompts will guide the video generation process.
-If you'd like to see examples of sketches and prompts, you can check out the [visual examples](#Visual-Examples) section.

-Make sure you have the necessary files downloaded and set up before running any of the training or inference commands.